-Casual employee (irregular and intermittent employee) means an employee engaged under section 22(2)(c) of the PS Act who:
+Casual employee (irregular or intermittent employee) means an employee engaged under section 22(2)(c) of the PS Act who:

-- a. is a casual employee as defined by the FW Act; and - b. works on an irregular and intermittent basis.
+- a. is a casual employee as defined by the FW Act; and - b. works on an irregular or intermittent basis.